SarkisovTeam/group-website/content/contact/contact.md

   columns: '1'
 ---

  We are always looking for exceptional candidates and collaborators who can bring new dimensions to the team.
 The best way to reach out is  through email, also if you're already in the neighborhood, feel free to drop by.
-We're located at Floor 4 of Engineering Building A (MECD).
+We're located at Core 3E, Floor 4 of Engineering Building A (MECD).